How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 And if you are just starting out, the key to your cutting garden is to keep it simple.
 A few choice blooms that will reward you well throughout the spring and into summer which will allow you to enjoy the fruits of your labour without feeling overwhelmed if new to gardening.

 Autumn is the ideal time to plant spring bulbs, plant out any biennials and even sow some hardy annuals for next summer.
 I adore the good old daffodil (or narcissus), and they really work hard for you.
 Plant them now until Late Autumn and in return they will be flowering year after year, with very little upkeep.
-With so many varieties to choose from, they really are a ray of sunshine on a gloomy day.
+With so many varieties to choose from, they really are the easy way to bring a ray of sunshine to a gloomy day.

-Following on from the Daffodils, I encourage you to have a go at Wallflowers.
+Following on from the Daffodils, I encourage you to have a go at Wallflowers somewhere in your garden area.
 They might seem a bit old fashioned to some, but with such an array of colours and being rather fragrant they are ideal to bridge the gap between the Spring bulbs and early summer annuals.

 It’s a bit too late to sow seed for Wallflowers now, that’s a July job!
 However, at any good garden centre or online garden plant supplier, you will find wallflowers to buy bare root.
 Usually sold in bunches of bare root, they are quite mature plants and will settle quickly once planted, putting down roots ready to flower in late spring, surviving the harshest of winters.